Shorku/rhnet/README.md

   --augment AUGMENT     Number of shifted and rotated densities per geometry.
-                        Note: the option affects only indexing, augmentation itself is done elsewhere --even_ratios_distrib, --make_even
+                        Note: the option affects only indexing, augmentation itself is done elsewhere --augment_onthefly AUGMENT_ONTHEFLY
+                        Shift and rotate images on the fly --nonint_shift NONINT_SHIFT
+                        Use non-integer steps shifting images --even_ratios_distrib, --make_even
                         Tune sampling weights to equalize impacts of the examples with medium and high solvent content